 At the request of FAA, SBA made the draft forecast chapter publicly available on the SBA website in early 2023.
-The availability was advertised in City News in Brief, Santa Barbara News-Press, and Voice Magazine, and the interested parties list for the MPU, in both English and Spanish.
 Additional CIC and TIC meetings were held in April 2023 to assess facility requirements and an update was provided to the Planning Commission and the Airport Commission.
 Additionally, a hybrid Master Plan Update Public Meeting was held in April 2023.

-Additional meetings were held with the CIC and TIC in November 2023 to review draft Alternatives, facility requirements, and gather feedback.
-An interim update was also provided to the Airport Commission in November 2023.
+Additional meetings were held with the CIC and TIC in November 2023 to review draft Alternatives, facility requirements, and gather feedback as well as an interim update provided to the Airport Commission.